zachdoug24/dbm-projects/README.md

 ## **Disclaimer**
 If you have issues with the code, **_do not ping me right off the bat or DM me._** It's nothing but an annoyance.
 Just ask in [the Support Channel for the Raw Data Server](https://discordapp.com/channels/379372685182107669/388055603320324116/) and someone will assist you.
 You are also capable of leaving a comment here and I'll get back to you.
+You can also create an Issue with the Project `Information Command Pack`.